vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 187

-#

 "

-187 What belongs to Šruti or Vedas (what is heard).
-Smrti ΟΙ Dharma-Šāstras (what is remembered or what is heard.
-Hence the Smytis have their roots in the Šruti).
+187 What belongs to Śruti or Vedas (what is heard).
+Smrti ΟΙ Dharma-Śāstras (what is remembered or what is heard.
+Hence the Smytis have their roots in the Śruti).

 III.]